 While the app transfers from device to device, the configuration of each device is specific and will need to be reactivated on new devices.

-In the DuoMobile App there is a key next to WashU2FA- clicking this key has a hidden bypass code.
+In the DuoMobile App there is a key next to WashU2FA- clicking this key has a hidden code.
 You can request to be texted codes (list of 10) prior to leaving cell service and they can be used in order.
-You can also call the WashU IT Service Desk and request a one-time use 24 hour expiring bypass code.
+You can also call the WashU IT Service Desk and request a one-time use one-hour expiring bypass code.

 |Mobile Push||Mobile Passcode||Phone Code||SMS Text Message||Temporary Passcode|